satheesh18/distributed-database/backend/WALKTHROUGH.md

 1. Coordinator requests timestamp from timestamp service
 2. Executes write on master with timestamp
 3. Cabinet service selects optimal quorum (2 out of 3 replicas)
+4. **Replicates to ALL replicas** (keeps all in sync)
-4. Replicates to quorum members
+5. Waits for quorum members to confirm
-5. Returns success when majority confirms
+6. Returns success when quorum confirms

+**Key Point**: We replicate to **all 3 replicas** to keep them in sync, but only wait for the **quorum (2 best replicas)** to confirm before returning success.
+This ensures:
+- No replicas are left behind
+- Strong consistency via quorum
+- Optimal performance by waiting for fastest replicas

 **Test Results**:
 ```bash